bumbeishvili/d3-coding-conventions/README.md

 # Commit messages
-Based on chart we are developing, commit message has following structure Chart Name - actual message
+Based on chart we are developing, commit message has following structuren

+Chart Name - actual message

-for example, if we are developing bar chart and in cimmit we are adding code which draws bars,
+For example, if we are developing bar chart and in cimmit we are adding code which draws bars,

 commit message would looks like:
 `bar chart - draw bars`